testinggospels/camouflage-docs/docs/helpers.md

 - `{{concat 'Camouflage ' 'is ' 'easy!!'}}` results in `Camouflage is easy`.
 - You can also pass in a delimiter, i.e. `{{concat '1' '22' '333' delimiter='-'}}` will result in `1-22-333`

+Parameters:

+1. Required: List of strings separated by a space eg: `'1' '22' '333'`
+2. Optional: `delimiter`

 ### `csv` helper

 Usage: CSV Helper allows you to provide a data source as an input along with several combinations of selection policies